-1. A fiduciary.

-2. A person providing services to the plan.

-3. An employer, any of whose employees are covered by the plan.

-4. An employee organization, any of whose members are covered by the plan.

-5. Any direct or indirect owner of 50% or more of: (a) the combined voting power of all classes of stock entitled to vote, or the total value of shares of all classes of stock of a corporation, (b) the capital interest or the profits interest of a partnership, or (c) the beneficial interest of a trust or unincorporated enterprise, which is an employer or an employee organization described in 3 or 4.
-A limited liability company should be treated as a corporation, or a partnership, depending on how the organization is treated for federal tax purposes.

-6. A member of the family of any individual described in 1, 2, 3, or 5.
-Member of a family is the spouse, ancestor, lineal descendant, and any spouse of a lineal descendant.
+- 1. A fiduciary. - 2.
+A person providing services to the plan. - 3.
+An employer, any of whose employees are covered by the plan. - 4.
+An employee organization, any of whose members are covered by the - 5.
+Any direct or indirect owner of 50% or more of: - a.
+The combined voting power of all classes of stock entitled to vote, or the total value of shares of all classes of stock of a corporation, - b.
+The capital interest or the profits interest of a partnership, - c.
+The beneficial interest of a trust or unincorporated enterprise, which is an employer or an employee organization described in 3, or 4 above.
+A limited liability company should be treated as a corporation, or a partnership, depending on how the organization is treated for federal tax purposes. - 6.
+A member of the family of any individual described in 1, 2, 3, or 5.
+Member of a family is the spouse, ancestor, lineal descendant, and any spouse of a lineal descendant. - 7.
+A corporation, partnership, or trust or estate of which (or in which) any direct or indirect owner holds 50% or more of the interest described in 5a,

-7. A corporation, partnership, or trust or estate of which (or in which) any direct or indirect owner holds 50% or more of the interest described in 5(a), (b), or (c).
-For purposes of (c), the beneficial interest of the trust or estate is owned directly or indirectly, or held by persons described in 1 through 5.
+5b, or 5c.
+For purposes of 7, the beneficial interest of the trust or estate is owned directly or indirectly, or held by persons described in 1 through 5.